Wills and inheritance lawyers in Marbella

 When the new regional budget for Andalusia came into force on January 1, 2018, it brought a significant change for the inheritance and gift tax.
 The purpose of the change is to protect nearby families from this tax, especially in transfers due to decease (i.e., inheritance).

-Welex, your law firm and team of economists in Marbella, is pleased to confirm what was already mentioned in our previous article “Blow to the inheritance and donation tax in Andalusia.”
+Welex, your law firm and economists in Marbella, is pleased to confirm what was already mentioned in our previous article “Blow to the inheritance and donation tax in Andalusia.”

 Law 5/2017, of December 5th, approves the general budgets for the Autonomous Community of Andalusia for the 2018 fiscal year.
 It is worth highlighting an important advance included in the reforms related to the Inheritance and Donations Tax.